malaikaaiyar/malaikaaiyar/content/project logs/printmaking.md

 ---
 ## Michaelmas 2024
-I've just gotten back to work; term has been busy, but I've been working on a reduction print of this photo from my trip to Norway
+I've been working on a reduction print of this photo from my trip to Norway

 ![[Screenshot 2024-11-09 at 3.30.44 PM.png|400]]